usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_information.md

          - _Infrastructure changes within the manufacturer&#39;s supporting entities, such as any new operating system rollout, hardware upgrades, or replacements due to field failures, or data storage architecture changes._
         </details>

  **b.
-Breaches in customer IoT devices and instructions for making associated fixes or actions to prevent similar breaches of other devices.**<br />
+Breaches in customer IoT devices and instructions for making associated fixes or actions to prevent similar breaches of other devices.**

-  1. **Cybersecurity State Awareness: Establish communications for responding to IoT device breaches, associated fixes to vulnerabilities allowing the breaches, and breaches that have occurred for similar types of IoT devices.**<br/><br/>
+  1. **Cybersecurity State Awareness: Establish communications for responding to IoT device breaches, associated fixes to vulnerabilities allowing the breaches, and breaches that have occurred for similar types of IoT devices.**

      Information that may be necessary to provide include details and actions such as:

      - Providing security incident and breach information in a timely manner.
      - Using notification and communications that include incident and breach information for the customer&#39;s IoT device.